 Solve the conversion puzzle with customer journey maps

 Your customer is the most important piece of the conversion puzzle.
-Customer journey mapping allows you to put yourself in your customer’s shoes and visualize how they get to know your product as they pass down from one phase of their journey to the next.
+Customer journey mapping allows you to put yourself in your customer’s shoes.
+This lets you visualize how they get to know your product.
+As they pass down from one phase of their journey to the next.

 Landing pages are used to create meaningful experiences at every stage of the conversion journey.
-If you’re looking to build beautiful landing pages faster, just click here to start a free trial and proceed to craft customer experiences that matter.
+If you’re looking to build beautiful landing pages faster, sign up for an Instapage 14-day free trial today.